acquia/lightning/UPDATE.md

 the "Manual update steps" section of this file.

 ## Lightning 2
 Lightning 2 has landed!
+This is the end of the 1.x line.
+There will be no future bug fixes or security updates for Lightning 1.x, so you should update to Lightning 2 as soon as humanly possible.
+Goodbye, Lightning 1.x; we knew and loved ye well.

-As of this release, new features are *only* being added to Lightning 2.
-Lightning 1.x will continue to receive security updates and bug fixes, but it will be retired by DrupalCon Baltimore, in April 2017.
+The good news is that Lightning 2 is a seamless upgrade from Lightning 1.x.
+But if you used Composer to install Lightning, you'll need to take an additional step.

-Lightning 2 is a seamless upgrade from Lightning 1.x, but if you used Composer to install Lightning, you'll need to take an additional step.
 Lightning 2 uses the official drupal.org package repository, which requires changes to your project's root ```composer.json```.
 We have provided a script which can make the requisite changes.

 To run it, go to your project and do the following: